Knowledge Hub

 • Use of confidential information for the permitted purpose.
 The agreement needs to specify under what circumstances and for what purpose the recipient can use the confidential information.

 • Sharing of confidential information.
-The NDA should say if the recipient is allowed to share the confidential information with a third party.
-For example, the recipient may be allowed to share information with key employees and advisors, although there may be a requirement for these individuals to sign NDAs.
+The NDA should specify whether the recipient is permitted to share the confidential information with a third party.
+For example, the recipient may be allowed to share information with key employees and advisors, although these individuals may be required to sign non-disclosure agreements (NDAs).

 • Breach remedies clause.
 To set out that the business can claim damages and secure an injunction order if there is a breach.

 Non-disclosure agreements will require legal advice.
-Contact our commercial solicitors for help drafting and negotiating your NDA or confidentiality agreement
+Contact our commercial law solicitors for help drafting and negotiating your NDA or confidentiality agreements.

 Get in touch